-One month of minor league action is in the books, and for the most part, it has played out even better than could have been anticipated.
-The Minnesota Twins organizationís top prospects are performing very well.
-Just as important, several of the second-tier prospects have been able to establish themselves early in the season.
+One month of minor league action is in the books, and for the most part, it has played out better than could have been anticipated.
+The Minnesota Twins' top prospects are performing very well.
+As important, several of the second-tier prospects have been able to establish themselves early.
 The Ft.
 Myers Miracle has the most wins of any team in the minor leagues.
 The Cedar Rapids Kernels have a roster filled with players who were on the Beloit playoff team a year ago and from the Appalachian League champion Elizabethton Twins.

-Over the next couple of days, I will be posting the Twins Minor League Hitter of the Month, Starting Pitcher of the Month and Relief Pitcher of the month articles.
+Over the next couple of days, I will be posting articles on the Twins Minor League Hitter of the Month, Starting Pitcher of the Month and Relief Pitcher of the Month.
 There were a lot of very good choices.
 However, we still need to talk about what happened in the Twins system on Tuesday night.

 Rochester Red Wings 2, Buffalo Bisons 5

 Clete Thomas got the Red Wings on the scoreboard in the first inning with his fourth home run of the season.
-He went 3-5 with the home run as well as his third double.
+He went 3-5 with the home run and his third double.
 Chris Colabello went 2-5.
-Joe Benson had a hit to extend his hitting streak to seven games.
-In that time, he is 9-26 (.346).
+Joe Benson had a hit to extend his hitting streak to seven games; in that time he is 9-26 (.346).

 Andrew Albers put together a solid start.
-The left-hander went six innings and gave up just two runs on eight hits.
+The left-hander went six innings and gave up two runs on eight hits.
 He walked none and struck out seven.
-Shairon Martis came on and gave up just one hit over two scoreless innings.
+Shairon Martis came on and gave up one hit over two scoreless innings.
 The score was just 2-1 entering the ninth frame when the rehabbing Tim Wood came on.
-He recorded just one out, but he gave up three runs on three hits.
-Michael OíConnor came on and got the final two outs.
+He recorded just one out and gave up three runs on three hits.
+Michael O’Connor came on and got the final two outs.

 The Red Wings finish April with a 10-16 record.